Sourav341/recipe-app-api/README.md

   8. install Pillow for handle image objects.
   9. Run all the Command in Bash.

-## Command like code to Start or Run Unit tests.
+## Command line code to Start or Run Unit tests.

  1. Create a New repository in github account.
  2. Clone that github repository to our local desktop.